running until Dec 9:

 Each class is self-contained and you can drop in whenever you wish.
 There’s no need to book in advance, simply turn up and register when you arrive.
 We meditate sitting on chairs and there is no physical exercise involved or any special clothing needed.
 Everyone is welcome.

-Classes are based on Geshe Kelsang Gyatso’s book How to Solve Our Human Problems which presents Buddha’s popular teaching on the Four Noble Truths – a clear and simple solution to all our problems – and focuses on overcoming the problem of anger, learning how to develop and maintain patience when faced with even the most difficult circumstances.
+Classes are based on Geshe Kelsang Gyatso’s book Introduction to Buddhism which presents a clear and inspiring explanation of key Buddhist principles.
 The book is available at the class, from Tharpa Publications, and at all major book shops.

 Most classes run for an hour and a half (or 45 minutes at lunchtime) and consist of:

 - A short Buddhist prayer to prepare for meditation

 - A talk on how to solve problems and find real happiness in daily life